LD4/entity_metadata_management/docs/0.1/index.md

 }
 ```

 Implementations _MAY_{:.strong-term} include additional extension contexts.
-Extension contexts _MUST NOT_{:.strong-term} override terms defined in the underlying _Activity Stream_{:.term} context and _Entity Metadata Management_{:.term} contexts.
+Extension contexts _MUST_{:.strong-term} be listed before the _Activity Stream_{:.term} context and Entity Metadata Management contexts.
 Implementations _MAY_{:.strong-term} also use additional properties and values not defined in a JSON-LD `@context` with the understanding that any such properties will likely be unsupported and ignored by consuming implementations that use the standard JSON-LD algorithms.

 ## 3. API Responses
 {: #api-responses}